-With more than 20 years' experience in applying data and computer science to biological questions, our specific areas of expertise include: biomarker identification; de novo assembly from sequencing data; genome comparative data analysis; targeted, exome and whole genome sequencing analysis; metagenomic data analysis; omics analysis; data integration from multiple sources; annotation and gene prediction; machine learning.
+Our specific areas of expertise include: biomarker identification; de novo assembly of sequencing data; genome comparative data analysis; targeted, exome and whole genome sequencing analysis; metagenomic data analysis; omics analysis; data integration; gene prediction and annotation; machine learning.

 - Human clinical data analysis: data analysis of the results of a clinical trial, looking at dietary supplementation with Urolithin A, a pomegranate metabolite, which could help slow down certain ageing processes by improving mitochondrial and cellular health in humans, in conjunction with EPFL and its spin-off, Amazentis.

 - Identifying candidate biomarkers: data analysis from large amount of patient data in a pan-European project leading to the discovery of molecules, which could serve as biomarkers to detect type 2 diabetes (T2D) up to nine years before its onset, as well as to the identification of genes involved in the demise of diabetic beta cells.